chenz16/VehDetTrackProject/README.md

 ![alt text](/output_images/Sliding_window.jpg)

-Note: I did not use the method of HOG subsampling, which was introducted in the course material.
+Note: I did not use the method of HOG subsampling, which was introduced in the course material.
 HOG subsmapling should reduce the computing time of extracting HOG feature for the vehicle detection.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?